anshsharmacse/Starbucks-IEDC/README.md

 # Starbucks-IEDC
 ---

-## Starbucks Clone developed by Ansh Sharma, BTech.
+## Starbucks Replica developed by Ansh Sharma, BTech.
 NIT Calicut

 - **Features**:
   - Responsive design that works well on various screen sizes, from mobile devices to desktops.